waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Maintenance & Lessons Learned (Turn 39210)

 ## Agent & Tool Reliability
-- **Agent Unreliability:** The `city_exploration_planner` and `exploration_strategist` agents have been failing due to server-side errors.
-I must monitor this; if it persists, I may need to refine or replace them.
+- **Agent Unreliability:** The `city_exploration_planner` agent has been failing due to server-side errors.
+I must monitor this; if it persists, I may need to refine or replace it.
 - **Tool Misuse:** I incorrectly used `autopress_buttons=true` with `path_and_execute_v3`, which outputs coordinates, not button strings.
 This parameter is only for tools that generate button press sequences.

 ## Confirmed System Mechanics